top of page

 heritage assets including conservation areas.

-The extensions would be sited at the rear of the dwelling, having no impact on the character and appearance of the street scene.
+The Council noted that the extensions would be sited at the rear of the dwelling, having no impact on the character and appearance of the street scene.
 SC Conservation raise no objection to the proposal.
-On the basis of the above, the proposal is not considered to adversely impact visual amenities of the locality and would not result in harm to the character and appearance of the
+On the basis of the above, the proposal is not considered to adversely impact visual amenities of the locality and would not result in harm to the character and appearance of the Conservation Area.

 slope, as recommended on the previous application.
 Although this feature is quite